Hosmer delivers late for Padres in 5-2 win over Dodgers - WHIZ News

 In the second inning, Will Smith singled and Chris Taylor smashed an estimated 443-foot, two-run homer to left-center on a 95 mph fastball from Snell to give the Dodgers a 2-0 edge.

+“The home run to Taylor was a good pitch, he just ambushed the fastball,” Snell said.
+“I just need to get my pitches in the zone a lot better.”

-The Padres trailed only 2-1 after Jake Cronenworth hit a knuckle curve from Bauer for a solo homer in the fourth.
+The Padres trailed only 2-1 after Jake Cronenworth hit a curveball from Bauer for a solo homer in the fourth.

 Graterol pitched for the first time since his celebration on the mound in last year’s NL Division Series after teammate Cody Bellinger’s sensational catch robbing Tatis of a home run in Game 2.
 Graterol’s antics angered the Padres and led to a heated confrontation between the teams.